greenfirn/Docker-Events/source/readme.md

-still figuring out screen parsing for keryx ... screen session 'sleeps' its output after a while
+now using log file for parsing keryx